What is Build-to-Rent & How it Works?

 Many build-to-rent developments are tower blocks and consist of uniform property types.
 They may be characterless and impersonal when compared to more traditional properties in local communities.

-Some BTR properties are aimed at certain specific demographics: for instance, young people aged 18-35.
+Some BTR properties are aimed at certain specific demographics: for instance, young people aged 18-35, over 65+ residents, or families of a certain size.
 They could be described as lifestyle developments, attuned to a specific lifestyles and may not suit everyone.
 An example off this could be PBSA or purpose-built student accommodation which is a kind of build-to-rent but for students only.

 Build-to-rent is helping to provide in-demand new homes faster than would otherwise be possible.